As an electrician, DIY, or a telecom engineer, you already know the importance of having a crimping tool in your toolbox.

-When going for a new tool, there are certain things to consider.
+When going for a new crimper, there are certain things to consider.
+They include:

 Like other electrical tools, crimpers need regular care and maintenance to last longer.
 Although their lifespan will depend on the working environment and frequency of use, regular inspection of the tool will also help.

-- Regular inspection of the tool to make the screw, spring and moving parts are in order.
+- Regular inspection to make sure the screw, spring and moving parts are in order.

-- Frequent lubrication of tool joints, bearings, and pivot points.
+- Frequent lubrication of joints, bearings, and pivot points.

 - Only use the tool for crimping work